 Notes

-- The secret to getting a really nice flavor is to allow the ingredients to infuse together overnight in the refrigerator.
-Most Sangria recipes add a sweetener of some type, sugar or honey.
-But since the sweet tea and the lemonade are already sweetened you don’t need anymore.
+- Most Sangria recipes add a sweetener of some type, sugar, or honey.
+But since the sweet tea and the lemonade are already sweetened, you don’t need more.

 Nutrition